VeraZab/test/README.md

 2. In the index.js file, change the title and URL.

 3. In the main.js file, insert the post HTML into the webinars div.

+4. Add the post's information to the articles object in /newsroom/main.js.